Guilemon/Itunes-playlist/README.md

 * Note: Nodejs Server file is added just for deployment on heroku.
 The development was done using Webpack Dev Server.

+To run using webpack dev server, replace start script in package.json with this:
+    ```"start": "node ./node_modules/webpack-dev-server/bin/webpack-dev-server.js",```

 ## APP Structure and Description
 * **Webpack config file:**
     This file contains configuration setting for webpack dev server, module loaders for es6 to es5 traspilation and plugins for production build.